immonex/kickstart-team/src/readme.txt

 * Fixed an issue regarding custom contact form templates.
 * Updated dependencies.

-= 1.3.0 =
-* Release date: 2022-12-08
-* Added redirect option after contact form data submission.
-* Added options to enable/disable agency and agent archive and single views.
-* Added agent/agency data retrieval filter hooks.
-* Improved contact form anti-spam functionality (honeypot & time checks).
-* Improved WPML/Polylang compatibility in combination with other plugins that modify permalinks.
-* Fixed some minor bugs.

-See changelog.txt for complete version history.
+See changelog.txt for the complete version history.